cmeza432/Pyramid-Word-API/README.md

 ## Summary

 The programm contains a simple API created in Node.js.
-This API check if input given is a Pyramid Word.
+This API checks if input given is a Pyramid Word.
 App will start up on the 3000 port.

 ## Pyramid Word